whage/whage.github.io/_posts/2025-10-24-a-value-investing-experiment.md

 ---

 Value investors manage their portfolios based on the following ideas:
-- calculate intrinsic value based on fundamental analysis
+- calculating "intrinsic value" based on fundamental analysis
-- buy stocks that are considered cheap compared to their intrinsic values
+- buying stocks that are considered cheap compared to their intrinsic value - a "margin of safety"
-- hold stock for a longer time

-The value investor philosophy is based on the assumption that a stock can be severely mispriced relative to its intrinsic value because of some recent economic, political or whatever event but in the long run its price will match the company's performance as a business.
+The value investor philosophy is based on the assumption that a stock can be severely mispriced relative to its intrinsic value because of recent economic, political or other events but in the long run its price will match the company's value as a business.

 Now, there are these things called [13F filings][13f] - documents that large institutional investment managers are required to submit for the SEC detailing ther most significant positions.